 Aime is about a 2 hour 20 minute drive away from Geneva (133km), Grenoble (171km) & Lyon Airports (176km) and about 1 hour 20 minutes from Chambery Airport (100 km).
-The journey can take longer at certain times of day and during the busy school holiday periods, but we allow for this in our timetables.
+The journey can take longer at certain times of day and during the school holidays, but we allow for this in our timetables.

 Aime train station actually shares the same building as the bus station, where we will drop you.
 It has eurostar, high speed trains (TGV) and regional trains passing through.
 From here you can make connections to get to many cities and towns.
 Check out the SNCF website for more train information.

 Aime is the main transport hub for the area.
-It has frequent services to the surrounding ski resorts at week-ends, including Plan Peisey, the various La Plagne resorts and Les Coches seem to depart from Landry only, so we would recommend booking a taxi from Aime to these resorts.
+It has frequent services to most of the surrounding ski resorts at week-ends.
+However, the buses for Montchavin, Peisey, Vallandry, Nancroix and Les Coches seem to depart from Landry only, so we would recommend booking a taxi from Aime to these resorts.
 The Snowcarbon website has information about local buses, which can be bought via the Altibus website.